MicrosoftEdge/edge-launcher/README.md

 That's it.

 ###Visual Studio Launching Microsoft Edge
+If you're using Visual Studio 2015 you don't need to do this as VS 2015 has built in support for Edge.
+If you are using an older version of VS and want to be able to F5 launch Edge you'll need to follow the steps below.

 1. Download [latest](https://github.com/andysterland/ProjectSpartanLauncher/releases/download/v0.1/ProjectSpartanLauncher.exe) exe from releases
 2. In Visual Studio open the “Browse With…” dialog (right click on a html file in solution explorer)